egn88/java_bulk_import_lib/README.md

 ## Spring Boot Integration

-### Auto-Configuration
+### Auto-Configuration (Spring Boot 3.x)

-The library auto-configures when Spring Boot and a `DataSource` are available:
+Add the `pg-bulk-import-spring-boot` dependency and the library auto-configures when a `DataSource` is available:

 ```java
 @Service